Dynamic Range Majority Data Structures: Dynamic Data Structures in One Dimension

-Let $\mathbb{Z}^{*} = \mathbb{Z^+} \cup \{ 0 \}$.
-The following lemma is a stepping stone that is used to show a lower bound on the number of update operations (insertions and deletions) that can occur before a list needs to be recomputed:
+We use $\mathbb{Z}^{*}$ to denote $\mathbb{Z^+} \cup \{ 0 \}$.
+The following lemma is used to show a lower bound on the number of update operations (insertions and deletions) that can occur before a list needs to be recomputed:

-\begin{lemma} Let $\Gamma (\ell, m, \beta) = \min_{n_i \in \mathbb{Z}^*, n_d \in \mathbb{Z}^*} \left\{ n_i + n_d \enspace \Big| \enspace \frac{m + n_i}{\ell + n_i - n_d} > \beta \right\}$ where $\ell \in \mathbb{Z}^+$, $m \in \mathbb{Z}^*$, $m < \ell$, and $\beta \in (0,\frac{1}{2}]$.
-If $\ell \ge 2m + 1$, then $\Gamma (\ell, m, \beta) \ge \frac{\beta \ell - m}{1 - \beta}$. \end{lemma}
+\begin{lemma} Let $\Gamma (\ell, j, \beta) = \min_{n_i \in \mathbb{Z}^*, n_d \in \mathbb{Z}^*} \left\{ n_i + n_d \enspace \Big| \enspace \frac{j + n_i}{\ell + n_i - n_d} > \beta \right\}$ where $\ell \in \mathbb{Z}^+$, $j \in \mathbb{Z}^*$, $j < \ell$, and $\beta \in (0,\frac{1}{2}]$.
+If $\ell \ge 2j + 1$, then $\Gamma (\ell, j, \beta) \ge \frac{\beta \ell - j}{1 - \beta}$. \end{lemma}